blakelucey/Data_Analysis_Capstone/README.md

 # Data_Analysis_Capstone

-### This project was done in jupyter notebooks, to open it you will need to have jupyter notebooks installed.
+## This project was done in jupyter notebooks, to open it you will need to have jupyter notebooks installed.

-Codeacademy Data Analysis Capstone

 ### For your reference: